scraptechguy/IssuesEncoutered/Mac/HOWTO.md

 Mac's default version of Python is 2.7, to change that to the newest one, do the following...

-+ Check current python version by:
++ Check current python version in terminal by:

       python --version